Melinae/TabularManifest/README.md

 Sasha Popovych and Will Beasley

 If your organization is interested in the consulting services of Melinae, please contact [Sasha Popovych](https://www.linkedin.com/in/aleksandra-popovych-64739582) at <spopovych@melinae.com>.
+If you have a question about the package, please consider [starting a new issue](https://github.com/Melinae/TabularManifest/issues/new).

 For those interested in use the development version of `TabularManifest`, run the following code:
 ```r